semaphoreci/docs/docs/ci-cd-environment/flutter.md

 ```

 !!! info "Semaphore convenience images redirection"
-	Due to the introduction of [Docker Hub rate limits](/ci-cd-environment/docker-authentication/), if you are using a [Docker-based CI/CD environment](/ci-cd-environment/custom-ci-cd-environment-with-docker/) in combination with convenience images Semaphore will **automatically redirect** any pulls from the `semaphoreci` Docker Hub repository to the [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).
+	Due to the introduction of [Docker Hub rate limits](/ci-cd-environment/docker-authentication/), if you are using a [Docker-based CI/CD environment](/ci-cd-environment/custom-ci-cd-environment-with-docker/) in combination with convenience images, Semaphore will **automatically redirect** any pulls from the `semaphoreci` Docker Hub repository to the [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).